QualiSystems/cloudshell-help/docs/devguide/reference/shells-that-load-static-vm.md

 shellfoundry install
 ```

-When creating the resource in CloudShell Portal’s **Inventory** dashboard, specify “na” as the **Address** if you don’t know the VM’s address or if the VM has a dynamic one:
+When creating the resource in CloudShell Portal’s **Inventory** dashboard, specify "na" as the **Address** if you don’t know the VM’s address or if the VM has a dynamic one:

 ![Shell Commands](/Images/Devguide-reference/Shells-that-Load-a-Static_624x410.png)